sdiehl/wiwinwlh/tutorial.md

 complete.
 The implementation of this is some of the more subtle details of the GHC runtime.

-The ``seq`` function introduces an artificial dependence on the evaluation order of two terms by requiring that the first argument be evaluated to WHNF before the evaluation of the second.
+The ``seq`` function introduces an artificial dependence on the evaluation of order of two terms by requiring that the first argument be evaluated to WHNF before the evaluation of the second.
 The implementation of the `seq` function is an implementation detail of GHC.